Praise and Celebration on Israel’s Independence Day

 Our Return to the Land

 For my family, Yom HaAtzmaut is also a time to reflect on our own return to the land.
-My husband and I made aliyah to Israel 15 years ago, as new immigrants tentatively stepping into the unknown.
+My husband and I made aliyah to Israel nearly two decades ago, as new immigrants tentatively stepping into the unknown.
 Today, we are proud citizens completely in our element in our ancestral home.
 I marvel at how our four children were born in Israel and regard Hebrew as their mother tongue.
 We hike where our forefathers walked, we eat from the seven species of the land, and we recognize that we are living in the times that our ancestors only dreamed of.
 Indeed, God has done wondrous things, and He continues to bring about daily miracles.